abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 Throughout the day it is helpful for us to recollect that we are a community of alms mendicants.
-We rely on what is offered to us as gifts of goodwill: robes, alms food, shelter and medicine—the four requisites.
-Traditionally, in Thai monasteries the monastic community brings the requisites to mind as part of its formal morning and evening chanting.
+We rely on what is offered to us as gifts of goodwill: robes, alms food, shelter, and medicine—the four requisites.
+Traditionally, in Thai monasteries, the monastic community brings the requisites to mind as part of its formal morning and evening chanting.
 The chants encourage the monastics to ask themselves, *Did I use the requisites skillfully?
 Was I heedful when I used them?
 Do I understand their true purpose?* We too should reflect in this way.
 It’s easy to expect that everything will be there for us and that everything will be of good quality.
 But as alms mendicants, the emphasis is on contentment with what we have and being circumspect with what we are using.

 There’s a story about a monk who was cleaning Ajahn Maha Boowa’s *kuṭi* and threw away two used matches that were on the altar.
 When the Ajahn